 If r is a binary relation, then we define dom(r) to be the set (without repetitions) of first elements of the ordered pairs comprising relation r, and range(r) to be the set of second elements.
-If f is a partial function from A to B and $\langle a, b \rangle \in A \times B$ , then $f \oplus \langle a, b \rangle$ is defined to be the partial function that is identical to f except that f(a) = b.
+If f is a partial function from A to B and $\langle a, b \rangle \in A \times B$, then $f \oplus \langle a, b \rangle$ is defined to be the partial function that is identical to f except that f(a) = b.

-If f and g are partial functions, from A to B and from A to C respectively, then the pair $\langle f, g \rangle$ is defined to be the function from A to $B \times C$ such that $\langle f, g \rangle (a) = \langle f(a), g(a) \rangle$ .
+If f and g are partial functions, from A to B and from A to C respectively, then the pair $\langle f, g \rangle$ is defined to be the function from A to $B \times C$ such that $\langle f, g \rangle(a) = \langle f(a), g(a) \rangle$.

-We write $\lambda$ for the empty sequence, and $\langle\!\langle a \rangle\!\rangle$ for the sequence consisting of the single element a.
+If S is a set, then seqof(S) denotes the set of all finite sequences of elements of S. We write λ for the empty sequence, and $\langle\!\langle a \rangle\!\rangle$ for the sequence consisting of the single element a.
 If s is a sequence, length(s) denotes the length of s.
 If s is a sequence and $1 \leq i \leq length(s)$ then s(i) denotes the ith element of s.
-If s and t are sequences and s is finite, then the concatenation of s and t is denoted by $s \cdot t$ .
-We say that sequence s is a prefix of sequence t, written as $s \leq t$ , provided that there exists s' such that $s \cdot s' = t$ .
-A collection S of sequences is consistent provided that for every $s, t \in S$ , either $s \leq t$ or $t \leq s$ .
-If S is a consistent collection of sequences, we define lub(S) to be the minimum sequence t such that $s \leq t$ for all $s \in S$ .
+If s and t are sequences and s is finite, then the concatenation of s and t is denoted by $s \cdot t$.
+We say that sequence s is a prefix of sequence t, written as $s \leq t$, provided that there exists s' such that $s \cdot s' = t$.
+A collection S of sequences is consistent provided that for every $s, t \in S$, either $s \leq t$ or $t \leq s$.
+If S is a consistent collection of sequences, we define lub(S) to be the minimum sequence t such that $s \leq t$ for all $s \in S$.

 We often regard a sequence s as a partial function from its index set to its elements; thus, for example, we use the function notation range(s) to denote the set of elements appearing in sequence s.
-If s is a sequence of elements of X and f is a partial function from X to Y whose domain includes range(s), then applyall(f, s) denotes the sequence t of elements of Y such that length(t) = length(s) and, for $i \leq length(t), t(i) = f(s(i))$ .
+If s is a sequence of elements of X and f is a partial function from X to Y whose domain includes range(s), then applyall(f, s) denotes the sequence t of elements of Y such that length(t) = length(s) and, for $i \leq length(t), t(i) = f(s(i))$.

 Our services and algorithms are described using untimed and timed state machine models.
-Untimed models are used for the safety properties, while timed models are used for the performance and faulttolerance properties.
+Untimed models are used for the safety properties, while timed models are used for the performance and fault-tolerance properties.

-The untimed model we use is the I/O automaton model of Lynch and Tuttle [21], also described in Chapter 8 of [20].
+The untimed model we use is the I/O automaton model of Lynch and Tuttle [39], also described in Chapter 8 of [38].
 We do not use the "task" construct of the model - the only components we need are a set of states, a designated subset of start states, a signature specifying input, output and internal actions, and a set of (state, action, state) transitions.
-The timed model we use is that of Lynch and Vaandrager [23], as described in Chapter 23 of [20].
-This is similar to the untimed model, but also includes time passage actions $\nu(t)$ , which indicate the passage of real time t.
+The input and the output actions together constitute the external actions of an automaton.
+The timed model we use is that of Lynch and Vaandrager [41], as described in Chapter 23 of [38].
+This is similar to the untimed model, but also includes time passage actions $\nu(t)$, which indicate the passage of real time t.
 Time passage actions also have associated state transitions.